hyesunyun/hyesunyun/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Computer Science PhD student at <a href='https://www.northeastern.edu/'>Northeastern University</a> (she/her)
+subtitle: Computer Science PhD candidate at <a href='https://www.northeastern.edu/'>Northeastern University</a> (she/her)

 profile:
   align: right